 Last but definitely not least, offline access is essential to keep tourists informed about a place they are visiting, especially in remote areas.
 This gives them the opportunity to download relevant data before exploring, ensuring that they can stay "connected" even when not online.

-Effective navigation for Drivers
+Effective navigation for drivers

 Transportation and logistics mobile applications not only need to provide accurate and efficient navigation but also must utilize points of interest for drivers.
 Drivers want to be informed about specific locations such as petrol stations and rest areas along their long journeys.
 Having as much information as possible allows them to optimally plan their routes.